Blumlaut/EasyAdmin-docs/docs/install.md

 add_ace group.admin easyadmin allow
 ```

-The Menu key is no longer defined using a convar, see [Keybind](keybind.md).
+To configure a key to open EasyAdmin with, see [Keybind](keybind.md).

 More Configuration options can be found [here](config.md).